mpkottawa/ignitron-preset-tools/README.md

 Ignitron Preset Tools:
 ----------------------

-to enable the pedal to pull current pedal presets and streaming presets from the app, we have to modify 2 files in the ignitron firmware:
+-To enable the ignitron pedal to pull current pedal presetsas well as streaming presets from the app, we have to modify 2 files in the ignitron firmware:

   -ignitron.ino - 3 strings                  in the main ignitron folder
   -SparkPresetControl.cpp - 1 string         in the /src folder